 - Best Car Insurance Providers

-Wawanesa’s roots go back to 1896 when the company began – it was named after the area where it was formed.
-Today, it’s one of the top 10 largest insurance companies in Canada, but the U.S. operation is small compared to other providers.
+Wawanesa’s roots go back to 1896 when the company began – it was named after the area of Manitoba where it was formed.
+Today, it’s one of the top 10 largest insurance companies in Canada, but the United States operation, based in San Diego, is small compared to other providers.
 According to its website, it has an AM Best financial strength rating of an A. Wawanesa also has an A+ rating and accreditation from the Better Business Bureau (BBB).

 Wawanesa Auto Insurance Coverage

 Wawanesa offers standard types of auto insurance as as well as a few optional coverage items:

 - Collision insurance

 - Vehicle manufacturer replacement parts: With this coverage option, your car will be repaired with OEM parts.
 You need to have collision and comprehensive coverage, and your car needs to be under 11 years old to qualify.